 If you earn more than 24 PDH in the 2nd half of your license period, up to 12 of the extra hours can be carried over to the following 2-year license period.

-As of July 1, 2013, you may be audited by the board to confirm the professional development hours you’ve completed.
-To learn more, see Being audited.
+You may be audited by the board to confirm the professional development hours you've completed.
+To learn more, see Professional development audits

 Because professional development activities aren't pre-approved by the board, you're responsible for seeking out appropriate ones.
 You may use the Architect Professional Development Worksheet to track your PDH activities and hours.